 Jingle bells ringing, jolly elves singing, hot hot hot chocolate…all while clickity clacking through Downtown St. Louis on the Polar Express!
 What a way to celebrate the holidays!
 We’ve taken Mitch on the Polar Express train a couple of times now and it’s always pretty dang awesome.
 Magical even.
 And I’m happy to report that the Polar Express is rolling back into St. Louis Nov.
 29. 2019!

 We are SO excited about the return of the Polar Express!
-Construction is still going on with the new St. Louis Aquarium at Union Station so things will be different from pre-construction years.
+Construction is wrapping up at the new St. Louis Aquarium at Union Station (set to open by Christmas) so things will way be different from pre-construction years.
 Let’s sort out the details!

 I was told you could wear your PJs to the Polar Express, just like in the book.
 I didn’t believe them…grown ups in PJs, oh my!
 Guess what I saw when we rode the Polar Express?
 Entire families in matching PJs.
 Not just one or two…loads of them!
 Just remember that the train is outside, so bring those warm shoes and coats!
 The boarding line will be in a heated tent, but you’ll still be walking around the parking lot and around the train…so check the weather before you go!